sous-chefs/nagios/README.md

 At this point you now have a minimally functional Nagios server, however the server will lack any service checks outside of the single Nagios Server health check.

 ### defining checks
-NRPE commands are defined in recipes using the nrpecheck LWRP provider.
+NRPE commands are defined in recipes using the nrpe_check LWRP provider in the nrpe cookbooks.
 For base system monitoring such as load, ssh, memory, etc you may want to create a cookbook in your environment that defines each monitoring command via the LWRP.
-See the examples folder for an example of base monitoring.

 With NRPE commands created using the LWRP you will need to define Nagios services to use those commands.
 These services are defined using the `nagios_services` data bag and applied to roles and/or environments.
 See __Services__